openfaas/openfaas.github.io/_posts/2020-10-28-puppeteer-scraping.md

   This is the standard option we recommend for production usage.
 Through the use of containers and Kubernetes, OpenFaaS can be deployed and run at scale on any cloud.

+  Many cloud providers have their own managed Kubernetes services which means it's trivial to get a working cluster.
+You just click a button and deploy OpenFaaS, then you can start deploying functions.
+The DigitalOcean and Linode Kubernetes services are particularly economic.

 ### Deploy Kubernetes and OpenFaaS on your computer

+In this post we'll be running Kubernetes on your laptop, meaning that you don't have to spend any money on public cloud to start trying things out.
+The tutorial should take you less than 15-30 minutes to try.

 For the impatient, our [arkade tool](https://get-arkade.dev) can get you up and running in less than 5 minutes.
 You'll just need to have [Docker](https://docker.com/) installed on your computer.